Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

-Given that $u_0$ cannot limit to any of the $D_{i,0}$, $D_{i,\infty}$ or $D_{I,j}$, it follows that, because the function $h_{loc}^{\ell}$ is Morse-Bott in the fibers, $u_0$ must converge (in fact exponentially quickly to) to a unique orbit $z \in \mathcal{F}^{loc}_\v$.
+would be negative and hence cannot exist.
+Given that $u_0$ cannot limit to any of the $D_{i,0}$, $D_{i,\infty}$ or $D_{j,I}$, it follows that, because the function $h_{loc}^{\ell}$ is Morse-Bott in the fibers, $u_0$ must converge (in fact exponentially quickly to) to a unique orbit $z \in \mathcal{F}^{loc}_\v$.
 This implies two key facts.
 The first is that because this $z$ lies in $\mathcal{F}^{loc}_\v$, we have by direct calculation that\footnote{In particular, no sphere bubbling can occur in the limiting process.}